-The syllabus assesses students' ability to use English as a medium of practical communication, and is aimed at students for whom English is not a first language / mother tongue but for whom it is a lingua franca or language of study.
+The syllabus assesses students' ability to use English as a medium of practical communication.
+The course is aimed at students for whom English is not a first language / mother tongue, but for whom it is a lingua franca or language of study.

-- develop the ability to use English effectively for the purpose of practical communication - form a sound base for the skills required for further study or employment using English as the medium - develop an awareness of the nature of language and language learning skills, along with skills of a more general application - promote students' personal development - ensure that students can fully access other curriculum subjects - Equip students with skills to access the IB English Language and Literature syllabus
+- · develop the ability to use English effectively for the purpose of practical communication - · form a sound base for the skills required for further study or employment using English - · develop an awareness of the nature of language and language learning skills - promote students' personal development and nurture a wider international perspective - · ensure that students can fully access other curriculum subjects - equip students with skills to access the IB English Language and Literature syllabus